Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-turbulence divergence

-In general, we are interested in divergences that are some function of a sum of contributions by type.
-Here, we will consider a single parameter family of divergences that are of the simplest form, i.e., a direct sum of contributions:
+\begin{textblock} \item We are interested in divergences that are some function of a sum of contributions by type. \item Here, we will consider a single-parameter family of divergences that are of the simplest form, i.e., a direct sum of contributions: \item

-By the rank-ordered set $\bigrankordering$, we indicate the union of all types from both systems, sequenced such that the contributions $ \probdivelement{\alpha}( \bigprobsymbol_{\indexaraw} \,\|\, \bigprobsymbol_{\indexbraw} ) $ are monotonically decreasing (hence the necessity of an $\alpha$ subscript).
-We impose this order for general good housekeeping, secondarily allowing us to handle possibilities such as truncated summations due to sampling, or convergence issues for theoretical examples.
+\item By the rank-ordered set $\bigrankordering$, we indicate the union of all types from both systems, sequenced such that the contributions \end{textblock} $ \probdivelement{\alpha}( \bigprobsymbol_{\indexaraw} \,\Vert\, \bigprobsymbol_{\indexbraw} ) $ \begin{textblock} \item are monotonically decreasing (hence the necessity of an $\alpha$ subscript). \item We impose this order for general good housekeeping, secondarily allowing us to handle possibilities such as truncated summations due to sampling, or convergence issues for theoretical examples. \end{textblock}